0BananaBig0/from_gcc_to_cpp/CharAndString.md

 // Error: a string literal is a `const char` array.
 Two arrays cannot be concatenated without overloading the `+` operator.
 // std::string var_name = "a string" + "another string"; // Not allowed
 ```

-#### Explanation

-1. std::string is **a class** in the C++ STL that represents **a sequence of characters**.
-2. It has several features, including the following:
-   - **Dynamic Sizing**: std::string can grow and shrink in size automatically, allowing for easy
-     modifications without the need for manual memory management.
-   - **Memory Management**: It handles memory allocation and deallocation internally, reducing the
-     risk of memory leaks and buffer overflows.
-   - **Null-Termination**: Unlike C-style strings, which require a null terminator to indicate the
-     end of the string, std::string **manages this internally**.
-   - **Compatibility**: It can easily be converted to and from C-style strings using the `c_str()`
-     member function.
-3. The `std::string` type is **safer** than the char pointer or the char array, but **slower** than
-   the latter.

 #### Members and Related Stuffs